 One cannot attempt to know about the history of comic books, without knowing Reed Crandall.
 Sometimes we get a bit myopic and focus on Marvel and DC, and nothing else.
 Not to say those arent good comic book companies, because they are, and are backed by two powerful corporations, Disney and Time Warner.
 The characters are great, and the companies have contracted work from some of the top artists and writers of all time with two of the most iconic American Superheroes, Superman and Spider-Man.
 However Reed Crandall mostly worked for companies outside of the big two since the Golden Age of Comic books, and by learning about him, we open ourselves up to a larger bandwidth of Comic life beyond Marvel and DC Comics.
 At this point, we’ll go over a brief overview of his life, and work, and if you’re interested, feel free to buy a biographic book on this incredibly talented and gifted comic book artist and illustrator, and check out some of the books he cartooned or illustrated.

-Reed Crandall was born in the midwest in 1917, with tremendous talent, able to draw before forming full sentences at the very young age of 3 to 4.
-As a kid, he could sculpt realistic figurines out of soap and wood, and later studied illustration at the Cleveland School of Art.
+Reed Crandall was born in the midwest in 1917, with tremendous talent, able to draw as young as the age of 3 to 4, he could sculpt realistic figurines out of soap and wood, and later studied illustration at the Cleveland School of Art.
 At the age of 19, he made this painting called The Resurrection in 1936 shortly after his father died.

 This piece currently hangs in an Episcopal Church in Wichita, Kansas.
 If magazines hadn’t mostly switched to photography in the 1940s, he would have had a much more lucrative career as an illustrator, rather than a comic book artist so instead of commercial illustration, after his University was over, he worked at the Iger Shop in New York who sold comic books to various publishers like Quality Comics.
 Quality Comics is famous for being the company that produced Plastic Man by Jack Cole.